LemonNES/LemonNES/README.md

-# LemonNES - In-Development Browser Based NES Emulator
+# LemonNES Browser Based NES Emulator
+LemonNES is a simple NES Emulator built with help from ChatGPT